teddyld/mae-torch/README.md

 # Masked Autoencoders Are Scalable Vision Learners with PyTorch

 A PyTorch implementation of Masked Autoencoders Are Scalable Vision Learners [1].
-Credits to Sayak and Aritra's for their well-documented Tensorflow implementation at <a href="https://github.com/ariG23498/mae-scalable-vision-learners">mae-scalable-vision-learners</a>
+Credits to Sayak and Aritra for their well-documented Tensorflow implementation at <a href="https://github.com/ariG23498/mae-scalable-vision-learners">mae-scalable-vision-learners</a>

 <div align="center">
   <img src=assets/mae.png/><br>